 top of page

-(Chants, prayers, songs)
+(chants, prayers, songs)

 Oli Kahea / Oli Komo

-customized for Pono Outdoor by Nāpua Hū'eu
+Customized for Pono Outdoor by Nāpua Hū'eu

 The oli kahea is a request for permission to enter, the keiki oli to the kumu (teachers) to show that they are ready to learn and fulfill their kuleana for the day.
 The kumu respond with the Oli Komo to accept their request and welcome them into the space.

-Learning resources for download (PDF document with lyrics and translation; audio recording):
+Learning resources for download (PDF document with lyrics/translation and audio recording):

 E Hō Mai